Build your first app

 1. Preview the uploaded data and click Next.

 1. PowerTable detects column properties automatically.
 You can edit them if needed.
 Choose the primary key.
-You can also add additional columns in this step.
+You can also add additional columns in this step, using the Add Column option.
 After verifying the details, click Finish.

 You have now successfully built your first app using PowerTable.